DarrenHuangTW/overdose-rag/speaker_notes.md

 **Walk through your visualization:**
 1. Point out animal clusters (dogs, cats, elephants grouping together)
 2. Show food items clustering
-3. **Interactive moment:** "What do you notice about weather terms?
-And why do you think occupations cluster separately?"
+3. **Interactive moment:** "What do you notice about weather terms?"

 **SEO insight:**
 > "This is literally how Google's algorithm sees your content!
 Related topics naturally cluster together in embedding space."